Dashboards Module Overview

 You can add modules to your application when you create a new XAF solution using the Solution Wizard.
 To do this, select modules in the Choose Extra Modules step.

 - To add an extra module in code, add it to the XafApplication.Modules or ModuleBase.RequiredModuleTypes list (adding a reference to the module assembly is insufficient).

 The Dashboards Module provides the following View Items used to host dashboard controls in WinForms and ASP.NET applications:

 The Dashboards Module extends the Application Model - introduces the IModelDashboardNavigationItem node and adds the IModelClassDashboardsVisibility.IsVisibleInDashboards property to the IModelClass node.

 Dashboard Data Type

 Dashboards are persisted using business objects (entities) that implement the IDashboardData interface.
-If you are using XPO, the DashboardData persistent class implemented in the Business Class Library is used automatically.
-If you use the Entity Framework, manually set the DashboardsModule.DashboardDataType property to DashboardData and add this type to your DBContext.
+If you are using XPO, the DashboardData persistent class implemented in the Business Class Library is used.
+If you use the Entity Framework, set the DashboardsModule.DashboardDataType property to DashboardData manually and add this type to your DBContext.

 You can also use a custom dashboard data type.
-For this purpose, inherit DashboardData or implement the IDashboardData interface and pass the implemented type to the DashboardsModule.DashboardDataType property.
+To do this, inherit DashboardData or implement the IDashboardData interface and pass the implemented type to the DashboardsModule.DashboardDataType property.